felipeamp/projeto_final_prog/docs/_build/html/_sources/program_project.txt

 Testing Methodology
 ###################

 The testing methodology used to develop the library was `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.
-The library's testing coverage was of 84% computed using the `coverage.py <https://coverage.readthedocs.io/en/coverage-4.4.1/>`_ library.
+For that, it was used the Python UnitTesting Framework.
+Our library's testing coverage was of 84% computed using the `coverage.py <https://coverage.readthedocs.io/en/coverage-4.4.1/>`_ library.